Kim Yu-song

 Kim Yu-song (Korean: 김유성; born 24 January 1995) is a North Korean professional footballer who plays as a forward for April 25 in the DPR Korea League.

 Club career

+Kim played briefly in Europe for the reserve side of Zürich, where he scored nine goals in twenty-one appearances.

-During the 2017 AFC Cup, Kim made headlines for scoring five goals in a 6–0 victory over Mongolian side Erchim FC.
+During the 2017 AFC Cup, Kim made headlines for scoring five goals in a 6–0 victory over Mongolian side Erchim FC, winning the Fans' Asian Player of Matchday 3.
+He finished the competition as top scorer, with nine goals in six appearances.

 International career

 Kim made his senior international debut in a 5–2 away loss to Vietnam, replacing Kim Kuk-Bom after 73 minutes.
 He scored his first goal for his nation on 6 June 2017; the equaliser in a 2–2 draw with Qatar, before scoring another equaliser a week later, this time against Hong Kong.

+During his career with the North Korea national team, he was often cited as a "player to watch", however it is unclear what happened to Kim after 2018.